MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/application-development/index.md

 * Use the **mfpadm** program or Ant task.
 For information about using mfpadm, see [Administering MobileFirst applications through the command line](http://www.ibm.com/support/knowledgecenter/en/SSHS8R_8.0.0/com.ibm.worklight.admin.doc/admin/c_administering_ibm_worklight_applications_through_command_line.html?view=kc#administeringworklightapplicationsthroughthecommandline) and [Administering MobileFirst applications through Ant](http://www.ibm.com/support/knowledgecenter/en/SSHS8R_8.0.0/com.ibm.worklight.admin.doc/admin/c_administering_ibm_worklight_applications_through_ant.html?view=kc#administeringibmworklightapplicationsthroughant).
 * Use the REST API of the MobileFirst administration service.
 For information about the REST API, see [REST API for the MobileFirst Server administration service](http://www.ibm.com/support/knowledgecenter/en/SSHS8R_8.0.0/com.ibm.worklight.apiref.doc/apiref/c_restapi_oview.html?view=kc#restservicesapi).

-You can also use these methods to automate configuring your MobileFirst Server.
+You can also use these methods to automate configuration of the MobileFirst Server.

 > **Remember:** You can modify the server configuration even while a MobileFirst Server is running and receiving traffic from apps.
 You do not need to stop the server to change the server configuration for an app.